IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).

-- *credentialed client* - a clients which has credentials, but their identity has been not been confirmed by the Authorization Server.
+- *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server.

 - *public client* - a client where the user (in principle) has access to the client code and client data in principle.
 Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).